 Performance royalties are generated when a song is "publicly broadcast" such as on radio, television, in restaurants/bars/nightclubs, live, etc. Performance royalties are also generated when your song is sung or played live and when it is played on certain forms of digital media like internet radio.

-Songtrust can affiliate you with a PRO and will ensure that your songs are professionally registered for the collection of performance royalties.
+Songtrust can affiliate US-based songwriters with ASCAP or BMI, and non-US songwriters with IMRO.
+We will ensure that your songs are professionally registered for the collection of performance royalties.

 The diagram below helps break down the flow of performance royalties: